Fractured Magic: Chapter Twenty-Eight

 Maebhe waved from her perch on Leileas’ shoulder.
 “Hello, Captain Song!”

-The orinian captain looked up, eyes widening.
+The orinian captain looked up, his eyes widening.
 “Maebhe!
 Who…who do you have with you?”

-“This is Leileas and Drys, friends of ours,” Kieran said.
+“This is Leileas, and that’s Drys.
+They’re friends of ours,” Kieran said.
 “Song, we need to see King Riordan immediately.
 It’s important.”

 “You know these people?”
 Leileas asked Kieran, bending and examining Captain Song with open curiosity, her large, shaggy flat face only a few feet from his.
-Maebhe took the opportunity to jump down.
+Maebhe took the chance to jump down.

 “We work together,” Kieran explained.